 BAC Elimination Calculator

 The BAC Elimination Calculator estimates your Time to sobriety based on your current BAC level and metabolism rate.
 This tool helps social drinkers plan safe transport and avoid legal trouble.
-Whether you are checking if you are sober enough to drive, calculating when you will reach the legal limit, or just monitoring your body's recovery, this calculator provides a reliable timeline.
+Whether you are checking if you are sober enough to drive, calculating when you will reach the legal limit, or just monitoring your body's recovery, this calculator provides a useful timeline.

 Enter your current blood alcohol concentration (e.g., 0.08 for 0.08%)